tjavakhadze/FOPproject/README.md

          end

    * Basic error handling
    * Keep in mind that each assignment needs to be on a different line, as you can see in the code file.
-Im unable to show that in this document because it keeps stacking them together.

 Algorithm tests: